dataguy2020/Board-Voting/README.md

 - Ability to modify password
 - Utilizes timing of local time zone instead of GMT

 ----------------------
 Future Features
 ----------------------
-- Ability to modify user accesses in the GUI instead of database
-- Ability to disable user in GUI
-- Ability to add user in GUI
 - Force user to log out when they do a password change
 - Fully implement Forgot Password Functionality
-- Ability to be able to add formatting in description (tables, colors, line breaks, etc) in motion description
 - Authenticate via LDAP